Glizzus/blog/src/content/blog/should-you-do-devcontainers.md

 expanded to allow for multiple implementations.

-Dev Containers allow you to use Dockerfiles, Docker Compose, Docker Volumes, and everything else we love about Docker to design and share development environments
+Dev Containers allow you to use Dockerfiles, Docker Compose, Docker Volumes, and everything else we love about Docker to design and share development environments.

+They seem appealing at first; Dev Containers should give all of the developers a level playing field, and allow you to configure a development environment as code.
+There are drawbacks though; Dev Containers are not the right fit for every team.
+In this post, I will give you some pointers as to whether or not Dev Containers are good for your team.

 ## Flowchart Overview